 Introduction to Rug Weaving

-This class is all about learning to use rug-weight yarn to make textiles using tapestry techniques.
+This class is all about expanding what you can make with tapestry weaving.
+We learning to use rug-weight yarn to make textiles using tapestry techniques.
+In the class I’ll be using Gist Yarn’s brand new Dwella rug-weight yarn.

-We’re using Gist Yarn’s Dwella for the projects in this class.
 We’ll start small with table-top textiles that are 12 inches wide.
-But when you’re finished with the course you will have the skills to make larger rugs for the floor if you’re so inclined!
+By the time we’re finished you will have all the skills you need to make larger floor rugs (if you’re so inclined!)

 Who is this course for?